You are here

 The standard approach is to block all X-rays except those coming from a specific direction to ensure the detector only gathers the ones carrying the fingerprint information.
 This results in very few X-rays reaching the detector, however, and takes too long to gather enough data to be useful to a high-throughput security scanner.

-The Duke team’s approach has been to use a coded aperture, a sort of pierced shield that allows X-rays travelling at many different angles to pass through its holes.
+The Duke team’s approach has been to use a coded aperture, a sort of pierced shield that allows X-rays traveling at many different angles to pass through its holes.
 The trick is in knowing the exact pattern being used to block the X-rays, which a computer can then use to process the larger, more complex signal.
-This allows the researchers to gather enough deflected X-rays in a short timespan to make a positive ID on the material being scanned.
+This allows the researchers to gather enough deflected X-rays in a short time span to make a positive ID on the material being scanned.

 The original project culminated in a prototype that worked, but was far from a commercially viable product.
 Now, Greenberg and Gehm along with Arizona’s Amit Ashok plan to use computer simulations to improve on that initial design while simultaneously integrating multi-view transmission technology.